This integration allows you to connect and pull data from your Shopify store into your Data Apps.

 Pull data from Shopify

-After you configure your Shopify integration, you can import your e-commerce data into your notebook.
-To do that, click Import data > E-Commerce data > Read from Shopify (Add).
+After you configure your Shopify integration, you can import your data into your Data Apps in Intersect.

 What can you do with your Shopify data?